-Egg cartons are great sugar flowers forms!
+Egg cartons are great sugar flower forms!
 Be sure to not use the paper ones, for safety sake with eggs.
 Styrofoam or plastic ones work best.
 Be sure to sanitize prior to use!

 Produce pulp trays (these are for apples) can be found at your local grocery store!
 It may require a call to the produce department and ask them to put their pulp trays aside, instead of into the garbage.
-I promise it’s worth your while for this perfect sugar flower petal form.
+I promise it's worth your while for this perfect sugar flower petal form.
 Doing a ton of flowers?!
-Find them in bulk here ( large packs of 150, but only for about $25).
+Find them in bulk here.

 There are two areas I MUST check out every time I'm at the hobby store.
 The more obvious, cake aisle, but then I dart straight over to the clay section!
 You can find a wonderful assortment of different shaped tools perfect for sugar modeling!
 I suggest sticking with the plastic/metal tools, they are much easier to sanitize.
 You can also find an array on Amazon, like here and here.

-Make-up brushes come in all different shapes, sizes and textures making them perfect for your sugar needs.
-Perfect tool for dusting sugar flowers with petal dusts.
-Also great at sweeping away that pesky left over powdered sugar left behind on your cake!
+Make-up brushes come in all different shapes, sizes, and textures making them perfect for your sugar needs.
+The perfect tool for dusting sugar flowers with petal dust.
+Also great at sweeping away that pesky leftover powdered sugar left behind on your cake!